bentoml/Yatai/docs/admin-guide.md

 You don't need to do anything because Yatai will use [sslip.io](https://sslip.io/) to automatically generate `domain-suffix` for BentoDeployment ingress host and MinIO ingress host.

 ##### Option 2: *Real DNS*

+First, you must register a domain name.
+The following example assumes that you already have a domain name of `example.com`

 To configure DNS for Yatai, take the External IP or CNAME from setting up networking, and configure it with your DNS provider as follows: